wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <hr />

+<a name="DP-420"></a>

 ## DP-420: Azure Cosmos DB Developer Associate

+No pre-requisite exams to get the <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-cosmos-db-developer-specialty/">"Microsoft Certified: Azure Cosmos DB Developer Specialty" certification</a> by passing the $165 <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-cosmos-db-developer-specialty/">DP-420 "Designing and Implementing Cloud-Native Applications using Microsoft Azure Cosmos DB"</a> Developer Associate</a>.
+Skills:
+   * Design and implement data models (35–40%)
+   * Design and implement data distribution (5–10%)
+   * Integrate an Azure Cosmos DB solution (5–10%)
+   * Optimize an Azure Cosmos DB solution (15–20%)
+   * Maintain an Azure Cosmos DB solution (25–30%)
+   <br /><br />

+1. PROTIP: Get an overview by going through <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-420">these modules at the bottom of Microsoft's exam page</a>:
-To pass <a target="_blank" href="https://learn.microsoft.com/en-us/credentials/certifications/azure-cosmos-db-developer-specialty/">
+<a target="_blank" href="https://aka.ms/DP420-StudyGuide">Study Guide</a> lists 13 modules:

+   1. Get started with Azure Cosmos DB for NoSQL
+   1. Plan and implement Azure Cosmos DB for NoSQL
-Azure Cosmos DB Developer Associate</a>, pass the single <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-420">DP-420 exam</a>.
+   1. Connect to Azure Cosmos DB for NoSQL with the SDK
+   1. Access and manage data with the Azure Cosmos DB for NoSQL SDKs
+   1. Execute queries in Azure Cosmos DB for NoSQL
+   1. Define and implement an indexing strategy for Azure Cosmos DB for NoSQL
+   1. Integrate Azure Cosmos DB for NoSQL with Azure services
+   1. Implement a data modeling and partitioning strategy for Azure Cosmos DB for NoSQL
+   1. Design and implement a replication strategy for Azure Cosmos DB for NoSQL
+   1. Optimize query and operation performance in Azure Cosmos DB for NoSQL
+   1. Monitor and troubleshoot an Azure Cosmos DB for NoSQL solution
+   1. Manage an Azure Cosmos DB for NoSQL solution using DevOps practices
+   1. Create server-side programming constructs in Azure Cosmos DB for NoSQL
+   <br /><br />

-The <a target="_blank" href="https://learn.microsoft.com/en-us/training/courses/dp-420t00?resource_type=course&products=azure&ns-enrollment-type=Collection&ns-enrollment-id=bookmarks">
-$1599 4-day course DP-420T00--A: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB</a>
+   The above are covered live during the <a target="_blank" href="https://learn.microsoft.com/en-us/training/courses/dp-420t00?resource_type=course&products=azure&ns-enrollment-type=Collection&ns-enrollment-id=bookmarks">$1599 4-day course DP-420T00--A: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB</a>.

-references <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/">these labs</a>
-formatted from <a target="_blank" href="https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev">these files</a>.
+1. Perform the hands-on labs detailed at <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/">these labs</a>, which references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev">these files</a>.

 To setup:
    * Create lab resource group
    * Setup lab environment
    * Enable resource providers
-Module 1 - Create an Azure Cosmos DB for NoSQL account<br />
+> Module 1 - Create an Azure Cosmos DB for NoSQL account<br />
-Module 2 - Plan and implement Azure Cosmos DB for NoSQL:
+> Module 2 - Plan and implement Azure Cosmos DB for NoSQL:
    * Configure throughput for Azure Cosmos DB For NoSQL with the Azure portal
-   * Migrate existing data using Azure Data Factory Module 3 - Connect to Azure Cosmos DB for NoSQL with the SDK:
+   * Migrate existing data using Azure Data Factory
+> Module 3 - Connect to Azure Cosmos DB for NoSQL with the SDK:
    * Connect to Azure Cosmos DB for NoSQL with the SDK
-   * Configure the Azure Cosmos DB for NoSQL SDK for offline development Module 4 - Access and manage data with the Azure Cosmos DB for NoSQL SDKs:
+   * Configure the Azure Cosmos DB for NoSQL SDK for offline development
+> Module 4 - Access and manage data with the Azure Cosmos DB for NoSQL SDKs:
    * Create and update documents with the Azure Cosmos DB for NoSQL SDK
    * Batch multiple point operations together with the Azure Cosmos DB for NoSQL SDK
-   * Move multiple documents in bulk with the Azure Cosmos DB for NoSQL SDK Module 5 - Execute queries in Azure Cosmos DB for NoSQL:
+   * Move multiple documents in bulk with the Azure Cosmos DB for NoSQL SDK
+> Module 5 - Execute queries in Azure Cosmos DB for NoSQL:
    * Execute a query with the Azure Cosmos DB for NoSQL SDK
-   * Paginate cross-product query results with the Azure Cosmos DB for NoSQL SDK Module 6 - Define and implement an indexing strategy for Azure Cosmos DB for NoSQL:
+   * Paginate cross-product query results with the Azure Cosmos DB for NoSQL SDK
+> Module 6 - Define and implement an indexing strategy for Azure Cosmos DB for NoSQL:
    * Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal
-   * Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal Module 7 - Integrate Azure Cosmos DB for NoSQL with Azure services:
+   * Review the default index policy for an Azure Cosmos DB for NoSQL container with the portal
+> Module 7 - Integrate Azure Cosmos DB for NoSQL with Azure services:
    * Process change feed events using the Azure Cosmos DB for NoSQL SDK
    * Process Azure Cosmos DB for NoSQL data using Azure Functions
-   * Search data using Azure Cognitive Search and Azure Cosmos DB for NoSQL Module 8 - Implement a data modeling and partitioning strategy for Azure Cosmos DB for NoSQL:
+   * Search data using Azure Cognitive Search and Azure Cosmos DB for NoSQL
+> Module 8 - Implement a data modeling and partitioning strategy for Azure Cosmos DB for NoSQL:
    * Measure performance for customer entities
-   * Cost of denormalizing data and aggregates and using the change feed for referential integrity Module 9 - Design and implement a replication strategy for Azure Cosmos DB for NoSQL:
+   * Cost of denormalizing data and aggregates and using the change feed for referential integrity
+> Module 9 - Design and implement a replication strategy for Azure Cosmos DB for NoSQL:
    * Connect to different regions with the Azure Cosmos DB for NoSQL SDK
    * Configure consistency models in the portal and the Azure Cosmos DB for NoSQL SDK
-   * Connect to a multi-region write account with the Azure Cosmos DB for NoSQL SDK Module 10 - Optimize query and operation performance in Azure Cosmos DB for NoSQL:
+   * Connect to a multi-region write account with the Azure Cosmos DB for NoSQL SDK
+> Module 10 - Optimize query and operation performance in Azure Cosmos DB for NoSQL:
    * Optimize an Azure Cosmos DB for NoSQL container’s indexing policy for common operations
-   * Optimize an Azure Cosmos DB for NoSQL container’s index policy for a specific query Module 11 - Monitor and troubleshoot an Azure Cosmos DB for NoSQL solution:
+   * Optimize an Azure Cosmos DB for NoSQL container’s index policy for a specific query
+> Module 11 - Monitor and troubleshoot an Azure Cosmos DB for NoSQL solution:
    * Use Azure Monitor to analyze an Azure Cosmos DB for NoSQL account
    * Troubleshoot an application using the Azure Cosmos DB for NoSQL SDK
-   * Store Azure Cosmos DB for NoSQL account keys in Azure Key Vault Module 12 - Manage an Azure Cosmos DB for NoSQL solution using DevOps practices:
+   * Store Azure Cosmos DB for NoSQL account keys in Azure Key Vault
+> Module 12 - Manage an Azure Cosmos DB for NoSQL solution using DevOps practices:
    * Adjust provisioned throughput using an Azure CLI script
-   * Create an Azure Cosmos DB for NoSQL container using Azure Resource Manager templates Module 13 - Create server-side programming constructs in Azure Cosmos DB for NoSQL:
+   * Create an Azure Cosmos DB for NoSQL container using Azure Resource Manager templates
+> Module 13 - Create server-side programming constructs in Azure Cosmos DB for NoSQL:
    * Create a stored procedure with the Azure portal
    * Implement and then use user-defined functions with the SDK
    <br /><br />